Northfleet Power Station: History

 The station opened in 1963; its total electrical capacity was 720 MW comprising six 120 MW generating units.
 A 120 MW Unit comprised a coal-fired (later oil-fired) boiler supplying high-pressure steam to a GEC three-cylinder reheat steam turbine, which in turn powered a GEC hydrogen-cooled 120 MW alternator.
-Each unit had its own control room interposed between the boiler and turbine manned by a unit operator and an assistant unit operator.
+Each unit had its own control room interposed between the boiler and turbine staffed by a unit operator and an assistant unit operator.
 They in turn were assisted by two auxiliary plant attendants, one for the boiler, the other for the turbine plant.
 Data logging equipment was the first to be installed in the UK and provided a continuous scan of plant conditions.
 The electrical output of each unit, and therefore the station, was co-ordinated by a single load dispatch office who were in contact with grid control at East Grinstead.
 The electrical output of the station was routed by cables and overhead conductors to two grid sub stations, Northfleet East and Northfleet West, where the station fed the national grid.

 At full load each boiler consumed 50 tonnes of coal per hour, which was delivered by ship, first to a coal yard then to bunkers that fed cylindrical ball mills to create pulverised fuel, which was then blown into the boiler furnace.
 The maximum total production of steam from the boilers was 5,160,000 lb/hr (650 kg/s), the steam conditions at the turbine stop valves was 538 °C at 1500 psi (103.4 bar).
 The design of this station can be considered the founding development of ever larger boiler / turbine units.
 From 1963 to 1965 Northfleet was amongst the UK's 20 power stations with the highest thermal efficiencies; its thermal efficiency was 33.67 per cent.

 From a coal-burning station, it was converted to burn oil in 1972.
 The station closed in 1991.

 In 2000 the Government gave permission to Scottish and Southern Energy plc to build a 110 MW gas-fired combined heat and power station to supply the heat and electricity needs of the Kimberly-Clark paper mill at Northfleet.